Technical Calculator

 References:

-From the source of Wikipedia: Depreciation Definition Accountancy - Accounting Concept.
+From the supply of Wikipedia: Depreciation Definition Accountancy - Accounting concept.